Docker Hub Rate Limit

 The issue

-Docker Hub enforces a limit on how much you are allowed to fetch container information from their container registry.
-Read more about how it’s handled here
+Docker Hub enforces a limit on how often you can fetch container information from their container registry.
+For more details, see the Docker Hub rate limit documentation.

 Home Assistant uses Docker Hub as the container registry.
-When your IP address is rate limited updating our containers will fail.
+When your IP address is rate limited, updating Home Assistant containers will fail.

 The solutions

-If you are running watchtower or similar solutions to keep your containers up to date, you need to reconfigure them to check less often than the default configuration.
-If you are running a Supervised installation, you should also consider removing them completely since running those alongside the Supervisor is not supported.
+If you are running watchtower or similar solutions to keep your containers up to date, reconfigure them to check less often.
+If you are running a Supervised installation, you should also consider removing them completely, since running software alongside the Supervisor is not supported.

-When this is done, you need to wait until the limit has lifted, this can take up to 6 hours.
+Once you’ve done that, you need to wait until the limit is lifted.
+This can take up to 6 hours.

 If you are sharing the IP address with other parties, their usage will also affect you.
-The Supervisor supports logging in to Docker Hub with an account, with this approach, all the fetches between the Supervisor and Docker Hub will be using authentication and will not be limited by the anonymous rate limits.
+The Supervisor supports signing in to Docker Hub with an account.
+With an account, all fetches between the Supervisor and Docker Hub are authenticated and are not limited by the anonymous rate limits.
 Authenticated users are also rate limited, but that is a dedicated limit tied to your account.

 To use your Docker Hub credentials with the Supervisor: